inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 - - -

-On one hand, if your **product + shipping cost** is low (let’s say you’re a t-shirt brand), your cost per influencer will be controlled by the influencers fee.
+On one hand, if your **product + shipping cost** is low (let’s say you’re a t-shirt brand), your cost per influencer will be controlled by the influencer's fee.

 **Cost of product + Shipping cost + Influencer fee = Cost per influencer**